BEMELON/NodeStudy/Getting-input-from-user/README.md

 - argv is a arguments that pass by command line
 - we can process by `process.argv` but it is tooo complicated when we get extra inputs.

+## JSON
+ - JSON stands for JavaScript Object Notation.
+ - It helps to access Data with simple method.

 ### yarg Module
  - yarg is a module that helps processing arguments passed by command lines.
  - We can install by `npm install yarg --save`